Portrait of Jill N. Burke, CNP, DipACLM

 CNP, DipACLM

-Massachusetts General Hospital
+Nurse Practitioner, Massachusetts General Hospital

 She is a strong patient advocate, ensuring that patients reach their optimal level of functioning and enjoy life.
 She is known for explaining to newly diagnosed patients that she hopes their diagnosis will occupy a small sliver in the pie of their life.
-Jill is certified by the American College of Lifestyle Medicine as a lifestyle coach, and she is in the process of organizing lifestyle medicine clinics for patients diagnosed with monoclonal gammopathy of unknown significance (MGUS), multiple myeloma, and post CAR-T. Jill has given talks and presented posters both nationally and internationally.
+Jill is certified by the American College of Lifestyle Medicine as a lifestyle coach, and she is in the process of organizing lifestyle medicine clinics for patients diagnosed with monoclonal gammopathy of unknown significance, multiple myeloma, and post CAR-T. Jill has given talks and presented posters both nationally and internationally.

 Jill's Shared Resources